Xjectro/spring-boot-graphql-api/README.md

 - 🗂️ Multi-environment configuration (local, prod)
 - 🛡️ Robust error handling and advanced logging

-## 📖 About This Project

-This repository provides a production-ready template for building GraphQL APIs using Spring Boot.
-It is structured to help developers quickly bootstrap new projects with a strong foundation for security, scalability, and maintainability.
-The project includes JWT-based authentication, a clear separation of concerns via layered architecture, and environment-specific configuration files.
-It is ideal for both learning and real-world applications.

 ## 📦 Getting Started

 ### Prerequisites